Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Segre classes

 Assume that the projectivized normal cone $\Pbb(C_Z (\Pbb^{n_1}\times\cdots\times \Pbb^{n_\ell}))$ is irreducible.
 Then $P(t_1,\dots, t_\ell)$ is the de-homogenization of a covolume polynomial of degree~$r+1$.
 In particular, \begin{itemize} \item $P(t_1,\dots,t_\ell)$ has nonnegative coefficients and $M$-convex support; \item $P(t_1,\dots,t_\ell)$ is sectional log-concave; \item If $P=\sum_{0\le i_j \le r_j} a_{i_1\dots i_\ell} t_1^{i_1}\cdots t_\ell^{i_\ell}$, then the normalization of the polynomial

 is Lorentzian; \item In the univariate case, i.e., $\ell=1$, the coefficients of $P(t_1)$ form a log-concave sequence with no internal zeros. \end{itemize} \end{theorem}

 We will informally refer to the polynomials $P$, resp.~$R$, in these statements as the `numerators' of $\zeta_I$, resp.~$1-\zeta_I$.
-This is an abuse of language since the polynomials depend on the multidegrees of the chosen generators; it is harmless in the sense that the statements hold for any choice of generators.
+We note that the series $\zeta_I$ only depends on the ideal generated by $I$, while these polynomials depend on the chosen set $I$ of generators for this ideal.

 \begin{example} Segre classes have applications in enumerative geometry; the prototypical example is the computation of the number 3264 of smooth plane conics that are tangent to five general smooth conics, cf.~\cite[Examples~9.1.8, 9.1.9]{85k:14004}.